(User-friendly URL: This webpage can be reached at www.charlottesville.org/composting)

 Local composting drop-off programs and our 'Composting at Home' guide are here to help!
 See below for:

 Drop-Off Services: These services collect compostable items at drop-off locations and process it at certified commercial composting facilities.
-Being processed at these facilities increases the list of acceptable/compostable items.

 Drop-off composting service and advice/assistance at the Composting Station

 Saturdays 7am to Noon, April through October, at the City Market

 Provided by the Rivanna Solid Waste Authority, a composting drop-off service is being offered at the McIntire Recycling Center (every day except for Tuesdays - Summer Hours: 8:30AM-6:30PM - Winter Hours: 8:30AM-5:30PM).
 Same Do's and Don'ts as the City Market program.